Home » Recipes » Desserts » Cakes

 • Preheat oven to 350F.
 Lightly grease two 8" cake pans.
 I like to dust with a little gluten-free flour or rice flour or you can line the pans with bottoms with parchment to reduce sticking.

-• In a large bowl whisk together the eggs, milk, vanilla and orange zest.
+• In a large bowl whisk together the eggs, milk, oil, vanilla and orange zest.

 • Place a large wire sieve over the bowl and add the almond flour, coconut flour, stevia, cinnamon, nutmeg, ginger, salt and baking powder.
 Using a spoon stir until all of the dry ingredients fall through the sieve into the egg mixture below.